matildah/octocabbit/README.md

-octocabbit -- Matilda's attempt at making a microkernel for ARM (Cortex-A8 AM335x)
+octocabbit -- Kia's attempt at making a microkernel for ARM (Cortex-A8 AM335x)

 to make the kernel, run "make".